c30net/dice-generator-web-app/README.md

 # dice-generator-web-app
-a web app shows numbers made with dices
+a web app shows numbers made with dices made with PHP and HTML.